emilypx/appfair.github.io/index.md

 This allows you to ensure that while developing your app, all the required tests and validations continue to pass, which increases the likelihood that your app will pass the eventual `integrate-releases` phases.

 All you need to do to enable that the validation action runs on every commit to your `main` branch is to enable the actions in the `Actions` tab of your `/APP-ORG/App` fork's page.
+Note that app validation in your own repository is optional, since the validation will always be run when the catalog is generated.

 # The App Fair Catalog